Yas-Devp/Sortify/README.md

 # Sortify

 **Sortify** is a command-line puzzle game written in C, inspired by mobile color sorting games.
 The goal is simple: move colored blocks between tubes until each tube contains blocks of a single color.
-It’s lightweight, fast, and designed to run smoothly on minimal Linux setups like antiX.
+It’s lightweight, fast, and designed to run smoothly on minimal Linux setups.

 ## Features